 Programs not currently accredited by ACEND® may apply for candidacy for accreditation.
-Candidacy status is awarded after review of an eligibility application and self-study report and an on-site evaluation indicate that the program is progressing toward compliance with the Accreditation Standards and demonstrates institutional readiness to implement the proposed program.
+Candidacy status is awarded after review of an eligibility application, self-study report and an on-site evaluation that indicate the program is progressing toward compliance with the Accreditation Standards and demonstrates institutional readiness to implement the proposed program.
 After candidacy for accreditation is granted, the program may enroll students.
 Students on premises and enrolled after candidacy is granted will be considered graduates of an accredited program on successful completion of the program.

 Candidacy for accreditation status is limited to the completion of two classes but no longer than four years after candidacy is awarded.
 At that time, if the program wishes to continue to have ACEND®-recognition, the program must submit a self-study report and schedule an on-site visit for full accreditation.
-Candidacy status does not assure full accreditation by the ACEND® board.
+Candidacy status does not ensure full accreditation by the ACEND® board.

-- It is highly recommended that any institution considering development of a new dietetics education program for ACEND®-accreditation consult with ACEND® staff early in the development process, complete all ACEND® web-based education courses and attend an ACEND®-sponsored workshop.
+- It is highly recommended that any institution considering development of a new dietetics education program for ACEND®-accreditation consult with ACEND® staff early in the development process, complete all ACEND® web-based education courses and attend an ACEND®-sponsored Program Directors workshop.

 How Long is Full Accreditation Granted and What are the Requirements During this Period?